SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/PageSettings/ResponsiveWithParentContainer/README.md

 #Responsive with Parent Container

-This sample demonstrate how to set width and height in percentage.
+This sample demonstrates how to set the width and height in percentage.